MIT Multicultural and Diversity Related Resources

 ATIC provides information technology resources and services specifically designed to address the needs of MIT community members and visitors with disabilities.

+Community Wellness at MIT Medical works with the entire MIT community to provide the resources and programs that can help you make healthy choices.
 We encourage members of the MIT community and their families to take advantage of the many free or low-cost programs, classes, and workshops offered by Community Wellness.

 Council on Staff Diversity and Inclusion